So you want to learn how to perform ghusl?

 - Wash your whole body

 Rub water over the whole body.
 Begin by pouring water over your right shoulder up to three times, and then do same to the left.
-And pour same number of times over your head plus the rest of your body.
+And pour the same number of times over your head plus the rest of your body.

 Meanwhile, take care of your arm-pits, ears, the navel, and the recesses of skin, make sure you rub all those corners with water.